Aminebhl95/Pong/README.md

   - Up Arrow: Move paddle up
   - Down Arrow: Move paddle down

-## Gameplay

-- The objective of the game is to hit the ball past your opponent's paddle.
-- The game ends when one player reaches the score limit (default is 5).

 ## Customization

 - You can customize various aspects of the game by modifying constants in the `pong.py` file, such as paddle size, ball speed, and score limit.